-When doing the pull up hang on the pull-up bar.
-If you don’t have a pull-up bar, you can use the squat rack.
+When doing the pull-up hang on the pull-up bar.
+If you don’t have a pull-up bar, you can use a squat rack.
 Raise the uprights of the squat rack as high as you can.
-Then you can put the barbell in the uprights and hang from it to do your pull-ups.
-You can also get a doorway pull up bar.
+Then you can put the barbell in the upright position and hang from it to do your pull-ups.
+You can also get a doorway pull-up bar.

-Once you have your bar to hang from, follow these five simple steps to do pull ups maintaining proper form.
+Once you have a bar to hang from, follow these five simple steps to do pull-ups while keeping a proper form.

 Grip the bar.
 You want it to be about shoulder-width apart with a full grip keeping your palms down.

 - Now you hang.
 Bend your knees and raise your feet off the floor.
 You want to hang so your arms are straight.

 - Pull yourself up by pulling your elbows down to the ground keeping your elbows close.

 - Here’s the difficult part.
 Passing the bar.
 Pull yourself ALL the way up until your chin passes the bar.
 You want to make sure you do full reps to get the most out of your exercise.

 - Repeat.
 Lower yourself all the way down until your arms are straight again at starting position.
 Breathe and pull-up again.

 If you lack the strength to do one pull-up, just do negatives.
 Get your chin over the bar by standing on the bench.
 Lower yourself slowly and then jump off and up again for the next rep. Another way to switch it up if you aren’t able to do one pull-up, is by using a resistance band around your leg to help you up.
 You can always can ask your gym partner/spotter to help you by holding your legs.
 You want to stay away from assisted pull-up machines.
 The reason being is the only way to get stronger at pull-ups is by doing pull-ups by yourself.